 A big part of the consideration between renting an apartment vs a condo is the cost.
 What’s included in your rent when you rent real estate from both types of properties and what isn’t?

 In general, renting an apartment will often cost you less than an apartment.
 The differences aren’t staggering, but in some cities, it’s enough to make you think twice about a condo.

 A condo community will often come with many better facilities in comparison to apartments.
 Apartment amenities are often very standard like a parking space, and maybe a swimming pool or a gym.
-With a condo, you will see many more options like a movie theater, bowling alley, or an outdoor entertainment space for parties.
+With a condominium rental even in Toronto, you will see many more options like a movie theater, bowling alley, or an outdoor entertainment space for parties.

 The lease agreement for condos will usually outline a higher price due to HOA fees and added fees pertaining to concierge services and maybe amenities.
 The best thing about living and renting an apartment is all the fees necessary are usually included in the monthly rent.